-A below knee prosthesis is fairly easy to use and as a result is a highly functional prosthesis.
+A below knee prosthesis usually easier to use than an amputation at a higher level.
+The higher the level of the amputation the more energy is required to ambulate.
 Depending on the individual’s physical condition, with training on the prosthesis, independence from assistive devices such as crutches can be achieved after 4 to 12 weeks from the date of receiving the prosthesis.

 With a below knee prosthesis the client would be able to do most things they did prior to amputation depending on their physical condition and the condition of their residual limb.
 They would be able to stand, walk and sit comfortably.
 They would also be able to negotiate ramps and stairs, ascending and descending foot over foot without much difficulty as well as walking on uneven terrain.
 Walking for longer distances without any issues or assistive devices can also be easily achieved.
 Some components can also be used in water.
 Please let the prosthetist know if using a prosthesis in water is an important factor to consider.

 A Transtibial socket is custom made according to the shape and size of the residual limb and is the most important part of the prosthesis as it interacts with the residual limb to ensure comfort and function.

 The prosthesis is suspended by various methods that would be discussed during the assessment consultation.
 The main suspension methods are suction or pin lock, both with a silicone liner.
 Weight bearing is distributed over the entire surface of the residual limb with contact but no weight bearing on the bottom of the residual limb.